 Welcome to our Book Group where we discuss various new books on the scene.
 Please join in by sending me your comments—and by making suggestions.
 Let me know of any books you’d like to discuss—or of book discussions you’d like to lead.
 Email me your ideas: email@example.com.
 Or better yet, subscribe to my newsletter by clicking on the red heart on the “Contact Jean” page.

-On March 6 I led a book group at the Perrot Memorial Library in Old Greenwich, Connecticut.
-The book under discussion then was Anne Tyler’s Vinegar Girl (2016.)
-That March gathering has since morphed into a “virtual book group” by way of a monthly newsletter I send out.
+Last year, I facilitated a book discussion group at the Perrot Memorial Library in Old Greenwich, Connecticut.
+That event morphed into a “virtual book group” by way of a monthly newsletter I send out.
 (See the Contact page for details.)

 What You’ve Been Reading:

 Avid reader, Lori Dietrich (who’s been devouring recommended books) comments on Kinship of Clover by Ellen Meeropol (recommended by book publicist, Mary Bisbee Beek).
 And adds: The Inseparables by Stuart Nadler.

 For those who like spy thrillers, book group leader, Sharon Smith writes in about The Rembrandt Affair, by Daniel Silva.